From the time my son was 12 months old until he reached age 24 months, it’s conservative to estimate he bit nearly fifty other children.

 Turns out, he also loves to bite.

-But this story isn’t really about a toddler biting.
+But this story isn’t really about a kid biting.

-Maybe you’re a parent struggling with toddler tantrums, screaming or whining.
-Or maybe you’re parent struggling with toddler hitting and kicking.
-Or maybe you’re a parent struggling with toddler teasing or saying mean words.
-Or maybe you’re a parent—just like me—struggling with toddler biting.
+Maybe you’re a parent struggling with tantrums, whining or backtalk.
+Or maybe you’re parent struggling with hitting and kicking.
+Or maybe you’re a parent struggling with teasing or saying mean words.
+Or maybe you’re a parent—just like me—struggling with biting.

 And yet, the negative behavior continues.